 Student success is something we are very proud of at Highfields State Secondary College.
-In addition to the 'Values Certificates' awarded to students during regular assemblies a number of specific recognition ceremonies are held for our students:
+In addition to the recognitions provided during assemblies, a number of specific recognition ceremonies are held for our students.

 Gold and Silver Award Ceremony

 At the beginning of Term three, students who achieved appropriate results for their in class behaviour and in class effort during the previous Term are recognised through the presentation of either a Gold or Silver Award.